just-the-docs/just-the-docs/peopleops/EIGHTMETERS.md

 ### What Time is Not Billable

-  * Anything provide to attend at your option is not. ie) Social events, professional development options, team trips.
-  * Attending events, conferences, etc, is not paid unless we require you to go for marketing or another purpose (but we'll often pay for your tickets in any case).
-  * Meal breaks, if taken alone.
+  * Leisure activities or meals, in excess of half an hour, or done without a colleague/client.
+  * Some team events, conferences, etc, will be paid and for others we might just cover admission.
+This is case by case.
+Generally team building activities are paid.
+If you request to go to a specific conference yourself, it usually will not be paid time.
-  * Commuting is not paid unless it's to a client's office.
-If we go to a workspace with no clients, transit time is not billable.
-When visiting clients, travel time is billable.
+  * Commuting is not paid unless it's to a client's office, travelling with colleagues or completing work during your commute.
   * Breaks from work over 15 minutes.
   * Checking your personal messaging channels such as your personal email.
+  * Reading or viewing anything not work related.
   * Formal professional development tuition or fees, requested by you, will (upon approval) be paid by the company, but not for your time.